Mateship: Australian Constitutional preamble

 During the 1999 Australian constitutional referendum there was some consideration regarding the inclusion of the term "mateship" in the preamble of the Australian constitution.
 This proposed change was drafted by the Australian poet Les Murray, in consultation with the Prime Minister of the time, John Howard:

 Australians are free to be proud of their country and heritage, free to realise themselves as individuals, and free to pursue their hopes and ideals.
 We value excellence as well as fairness, independence as dearly as mateship.

 Murray was not supportive of the inclusion of "mateship" in the preamble, stating that it was "blokeish" and "not a real word", but the Prime Minister insisted it be included as the term, he said, had "a hallowed place in the Australian lexicon".
 Howard reluctantly dropped the term from the preamble, after the Australian Democrats refused to allow it to be passed by the Senate where they held the balance of power.
 If the proposed constitutional amendment had been adopted, it would have made Australia the first country in the world to constitutionally enshrine the concept of mateship.
+The BBC referred to the proposal as a "declaration of mateship" (a play on the American Declaration of Independence).

 Since the referendum the Australian government has introduced the concept of mateship as a possible part of an Australian citizenship test, although it was unclear how endorsement of the values of mateship would be tested.

+The concept of mateship was also formed by the significant disparity between the male and female population, resulting in an acute shortage of marriageable women in colonial Australia.

+This situation was reversed after the First World War death of young males to the extent that there were more women than eligible males.